ROCm/HIP/docs/reference/programming_model.rst

 movement and potentially data allocation/freeing all happen in the context of device streams.

-Streams are FIFO buffers of commands to execute relating to a given device.
+Streams are FIFO buffers of commands to execute on a given device.
 Commands which enqueue tasks on a stream all return promptly and the command is executed asynchronously.
 All side-effects of a command on a stream are visible to all subsequent commands on the same stream.
 Multiple streams may point to